Ross Chastain: 2020

 On October 15, 2019, it was announced that Chastain would be driving for Kaulig Racing full-time in the 2020 NASCAR Xfinity Series.
 Chastain also returned to the Cup Series at the Daytona 500 and Coca-Cola 600, driving the No. 77 in a partnership between Chip Ganassi Racing and Spire Motorsports.
 He also retained his ride with Niece Motorsports in the Truck Series in a part-time capacity, moving over to the organization's No. 44 entry and sharing the ride with Carson Hocevar and Natalie Decker.

 Chastain failed to qualify for the Xfinity season opener at Daytona after mechanical issues plagued his car.
-However, Kaulig and RSS Racing forged an agreement that RSS driver Jeff Green surrender his No. 38 car to Chastain for the race.
+However, Kaulig and RSS Racing forged an agreement that RSS driver Jeff Green would surrender his No. 38 car to Chastain for the race.
 In the Daytona 500, Chastain was involved in a late wreck with Ryan Preece that took him out of the race.

 On February 19, 2020, Roush Fenway Racing announced Chastain as the replacement driver for an injured Ryan Newman in the team's No. 6 Ford starting with the Pennzoil 400 at Las Vegas.
 Chastain drove the No. 6 for three races before the season was put on hold due to the COVID-19 pandemic.
-Newman returned to the No. 6 when the season resumed while Chastain returned to Spire Motorsports part-time.
+Newman returned to the No. 6 when the season resumed, while Chastain returned to Spire Motorsports part-time.

-On September 21, 2020, Chip Ganassi Racing Chastain as the driver of the No. 42 Chevrolet in 2021, replacing Matt Kenseth.
+On September 21, 2020, Chip Ganassi Racing named Chastain as the driver of the No. 42 Chevrolet in 2021, replacing Matt Kenseth.
 He finished a career-high seventh in the Xfinity standings with 27 top-tens (the most of any driver that season) and fifteen top-fives (including five runner-up finishes), despite not winning a race.